SonaliAchampetaa/IrisXplore-ClusteringAdventure/README.md

 ### Prerequisites

 - Create a Kaggle(https://www.kaggle.com/) account .
-- Interactive code execution and exploration are possible with notebooks.
+- Familiarize yourself with Kaggle Notebooks, which allow for interactive code execution and exploration.
+It's the primary medium we've employed for this project, ensuring a hands-on experience with the datasets and algorithms.

 ### Libraries Used